Combinatorial summation of Feynman diagrams: Equation of state of the 2D SU(N) Hubbard model: Results

 In systems where there is no non-trivial factor associated with each fermionic loop, as, e.g., in the $SU(2)$ Hubbard model, or for $N=1$, cancellations between cycle covers with repeated elements can still be utilised to reduce the cost further to $\mathcal{O}(n^3) 3^n$.
-To this end, $\mathcal{R}$ only needs to store the list of interactions that a visited element belongs to, and whether only one vertex of the interaction or both have been visited, i.e. $3$ possibilities for each interaction.
+To this end, $\mathcal{R}$ only needs to store, for each interaction line, the number of its vertices---zero, one or two---that have already been visited.
 Since there is no record of which of the two vertices of an interaction has been visited, both options for the element that starts a new cycle need to be allowed, with the cycle cover that ends up repeating the vertex cancelling out, as in the case of the determinant.
 The complexity of this algorithm is plotted for the $SU(2)$ case in Fig.~\ref{fig:FLOP}a.

 Finally, sums of skeleton (bold-line) diagrams in arbitrary channels can be straightforwardly generated in our approach.
 For instance, the computational cost of producing an expansion in terms of the full (interacting) Green's function $G$ and screened interaction $W$ ~\cite{Hedin1965} by a simple extension of the CoS-2 algorithm is plotted in Fig.~\ref{fig:FLOP}b as CoS-GW.
-The challenge of restricting the series to irreducible diagrams in both channels is met here by supplementing the nodes in the CoS-2 graph with a record $\mathcal{R}$ that keeps track of connectivity when a propagator or interaction line is cut, similarly to the CoS-1 approach of Sec.~\ref{subsec:approach1}.
-Curiously, there is no notable cost increase relative to the CoS-1 for connected diagrams.
+The challenge of restricting the series to irreducible diagrams in both channels is met here by supplementing the nodes in the CoS-2 graph with a record $\mathcal{R}$ that keeps track of connectivity---as in the CoS-1 approach of Sec.~\ref{subsec:approach1}---when any two propagators in a cycle or two interaction lines between different cycles are cut.
+Curiously, there is no notable cost increase relative to the CoS-1 algorithm for connected diagrams.
 The versatility of the CoS platform could enable more efficient algorithms for skeleton series in the future.